jef41/tilt-micro-bridge/examples/config_json.md

 * 2 Tilt devices will appear in Grainfather equipment (red and blue)
 * 1 Tilt device will appear as custom equipoment in Grainfather (orange)
 * data sent to Grainfather will be averaged from the most recent 5 minutes of received data
 * data from the blue Tilt will also be logged to CSV files on the Pico, at 5 minute log interval.
 Averaging is disabled, so for each log period the most recent value will be stored.
+The temperature will be logged in °F.
 * the red Tilt has some calibration values that will be applied to SG and a 5°F offset applied to temperature readings
 * the blue Tilt is in a brew named Festbier and the original gravity has been noted.
 Consequently the CSV file will also contain data for ABV and Apparent Attenuation